Fabulang/stories/en/a1-peace-quiet.md

 "Not exactly *alone*," says Bob.

 Two cats come to meet them.
 Bob kneels down and strokes them.
-They pur.
+They purr.
 One of them has black fur, and the other has ginger fur.

 Then, eight kittens run towards them.
 They all meow at once.
 They're hungry.